List of ambassadors of Australia to the United States: Consulates

+The Australian Embassy in Washington DC, is responsible for the remaining areas of Alabama, Delaware, District of Columbia, Florida, Georgia, Kentucky, Maryland, Mississippi, North Carolina, South Carolina, Tennessee, Virginia and West Virginia.

 From 1993 to August 2012, there existed a Consulate-General in Atlanta, Georgia, which was managed by Austrade.
 The consulate's closure was due to a realignment of resources "to growing and emerging markets like Mongolia and Colombia."
 After its closure, the consulate's reporting responsibilities for the states of Alabama, Florida, Georgia, Louisiana, Mississippi, North Carolina and South Carolina were transferred to the Australian Embassy in Washington.
 From 12 September 1994 to his death on 11 June 2017, there existed an Honorary Consulate in Denver, Colorado, held by Mark O'Regan, an Australian-born Denver realtor and former civil servant in the Territory of Papua New Guinea.
 From 7 December 1999 to his death on 6 November 2013, the Honorary Consul in Miami, Florida, was Thomas Flynn.
 Flynn was appointed as an Honorary Member of the Order of Australia (AM) for his service as honorary consul in 2005.
+Don Slesnick was an Honorary Consul for Florida from 2013.
 From 2002 to approximately 2006, Len Reid was the Australian Honorary Consul in Seattle.
 Reid is now Honorary Consul Emeritus.

-Consuls-General
+Consuls-general

 Atlanta

 The consulate-general was opened in 1993 under Austrade management.
 The consulate was closed in August 2012 following an Austrade restructure.